 Pursuing the MFT and LPCC license

-The MS Clinical program at SJSU offers students the opportunity to pursue the MFT license, the LPCC license, or both.
+The MS Clinical Mental Health Counseling program at SJSU offers students the opportunity to pursue the MFT license, the LPCC license, or both.

 To become a licensed therapist in California, you will need to complete the courses and formal education requirements set by the Board of Behavioral Sciences licensing board, complete 3,000 hours of acceptable supervised experience, and pass the examinations administered by BBS.
 The entire process from entry into graduate school to licensure takes a minimum of three and one-half years if one proceeds with graduate training and internship on a full-time basis.

-SJSU's MS in Clinical Psychology program consistently has among the highest pass rates for both the MFT and LPCC licensing exams.
+SJSU's MS Clinical Mental Health Counseling program consistently has among the highest pass rates for both the MFT and LPCC licensing exams.

 We offer all of the coursework for both pre-degree licensing requirements with one exception, Career Counseling.
 This course can be taken before or after graduation, and will complete all course requirements for the LPCC.
 SJSU currently offers this course through the graduate Educational Counseling (EDCO) program, and students pursing the LPCC take this course in their second year.